sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 split_items | obj | Details of split items.
 For example, a necklace having gold rate, store rate, making charge, and wastage charges. item_code | string | Unique code of the add-on, split, or combo item.
-For example, combo-22, pizza01_addon. quantity | double | Quantity of the current add-on, split, or combo item.
+For example, combo-22, pizza01_addon. quantity | double | Quantity of the current add-on, split, or combo item. local_currency | obj | Currency of the store associated to the transaction. id | long | Unique ID of the currency converter. ratio | double | Currency conversion ratio (local currency/base currency) base_currency | obj | Details of the org's base currency. id | long | Unique ID of the base currency. name | string | Name of the base currency. symbol | string | Symbol of the base currency. transaction_currency | obj | Details of transacted currency.
+This is usually local currency. id | long | Unique ID of the transacted currency. name | string | Name of the transacted currency. symbol | string | Symbol of the transacted currency.

 ## Response Codes